AgneevMukherjee/agneev-blog/_posts/2022-03-07-Water-modelling-part-2.markdown

 ![Image_22](/agneev-blog/assets/img/img_5_22.png?raw=true){: width="300", height="100" }

 We see that the ensemble produces results that are slightly inferior to the best model here, the LSTM.
 Two comments can be made on this.
 Firstly, we have used a simple average of the predictions here.
 Using a [meta model to stack these predictions](https://machinelearningmastery.com/stacking-ensemble-machine-learning-with-python/) will [almost certainly result](https://blogs.sas.com/content/subconsciousmusings/2017/05/18/stacked-ensemble-models-win-data-science-competitions/) in more accurate predictions.
 The downside is that stacked models are [significantly slower and more computationally expensive](https://towardsdatascience.com/a-practical-guide-to-stacking-using-scikit-learn-91e8d021863d).
 As I had already developed some very elaborate models that took a fair amount of time to run, I decided that a simple average would suffice here instead of adding further complications.
-The other point is that the benefit of ensembling will be more clearly brought out when I touch upon Aquifer Doganella.
+The other point is that the benefit of ensembling will be more clearly brought out when I touch upon some of the other water bodies next time.
 {: style="text-align: justify"}

 <br>